ranstlouis/Sensor/README.md

 # Sensor
-Working with sensors to collect and filter data
+Working with sensors in Arduino IDE to collect and filter data